 Ekran System can help you make the most out of these two privilege management approaches.
 By deploying our platform, you can:

 - Monitor privileged users with our NIST-recognized PAM solution

 - Monitor and manage privileged sessions with our PASM functionality

-- Verify user identities with our identity management (IdM) solution and free 2FA tool
+- Verify user identities with our identity management system and 2FA tool

 - Add visibility to the activity of shared accounts with our secondary authentication feature

 - Integrate Ekran System with your SIEM and ticketing system for additional access control and granularity

 Privileged access management and privileged user management are two complementary approaches to managing access to sensitive data, applications, and systems.
 When comparing PUM vs PAM , the most important thing to remember is that: